LambdaTest/Playwright-Hyperexecute-Typescript-sample/README.md

   methods: ["tests/test_2.spec.js", "tests/test_1.spec.js"]
 ```

 The *testSuites* object contains a list of commands (that can be presented in an array).
 In the current YAML file, commands for executing the tests are put in an array (with a '-' preceding each item).
-The Python command is used to run tests in *.py* files.
+The TypeScript command is used to run tests in *.py* files.
 The files are mentioned as an array to the *files* key that is a part of the matrix.

 ```yaml
 testSuites: